14 Garage and Shed Organization Tips That Will Help You Streamline Your Space

 These areas are notoriously messy, but they don't have to be.
 Our easy tips will help you keep your garage or garden shed in order.

 You would never leave tools strewn out across the living room floor, allow piles of dirty pots to accumulate in the kitchen sink, or ignore a decades-worth of dust in the dining room.
 But the garage tends to be a very different story.
 Garages and sheds are notoriously messy, packed-to-the-brim spaces, and even the tidiest among us are guilty of allowing them to become cluttered with garden tools, sports equipment, and future "projects."
 As they say, out of sight, out of mind.

 In fact, according to a poll of homeowners, one out of every four Americans are unable to fit a car into their overflowing garages.
 Furthermore, 20 percent of those polled reported that messy garages have even caused arguments with their spouses.
-Which is surprising, considering 92% of respondents described their homes as being somewhat or very organized.
+Which is surprising, considering 92 percent of respondents described their homes as being somewhat or very organized.
 Luckily, a little organization can make a big difference.
 Whether you're looking for a complete overhaul or a quick tidy-up, there's plenty you can do this weekend.
 With a little creativity and elbow grease, you can transform your garage or shed into an organized, functional space.
 The first step, of course, is a thorough, honest, down-and-dirty purge.
 There's no sense organizing what you don't need, and if you're like most people, you don't need half of what's stuffed in the back of the garage.

 Got rid of that broken treadmill?
 Donated those tools you no longer need?
 Re-homed your old hockey equipment?
 Great!
 Now we can help.
 Read on for our favorite tidying-up tips.